spuiuk/spuiuk.github.io/notes/ceph-csi/mount_nfs_externally.md

   selector:
     ceph_nfs: my-nfs
 ```
+Here we use the selector to point this NodePort to the service we intend to use.
+Here the selector is used to point to the CephNFS resource my-nfs.

 Setup the service and confirm that the NodePort service is up and running and listening on port 2049.
 ```